 Procedure: You will make observations of the Moon each week for the next six weeks.
 Ideally, make an observation of the Moon every day.
 The only stipulation is that observations must be at least 16 hours apart.
 You'll find that the more observations you can get in, the better your results will be once you reach the analysis sections of the project.

-You can keep a record of your observations using this Word document.
-You can also print a copy of the data sheet.
+You can keep a record of your observations using the data sheet (Word, PDF).

 In class, we learned the different phases of the Moon.
 Of particular use here is knowledge about the rise and set times for the major phases of the Moon.
 You should plan out your observations.
 After all, the Moon is not always up in the sky at 7 PM.
 On some days, you will be able to observe the Moon during the day.
 On some days, the Moon will only be up at night.
 Use your notes from class to plan out your observations.
 The Moon will be up in the sky for at least nine hours every day.
 You can use this fact to avoid having to observe in the dead of night or very early in the morning.
 A little planning will go a long way.